James Harden scores 48 points, Rockets win 9th in row | New Country 923

 TIP-INS

-Rockets: Houston is 10-0 with Paul in the lineup.
-Paul missed 14 games with a knee injury.
-The 12-1 road record is Houston’s best since the 1996-97 season.
-Nene returned to action after missing one game with a corneal abrasion. … Houston plays its next seven games at home.
-Harden has scored at least 20 points in each of Houston’s 24 games this season, only the second player to accomplish such a feat since the 1990-91 season.
+Rockets: Houston is 10-0 with Paul in the lineup. … Paul missed 14 games with a knee injury. … Nene returned to action after missing one game with a corneal abrasion. … Houston plays its next seven games at home. … Harden has scored at least 20 points in each of Houston’s 24 games this season, only the second player to accomplish such a feat since the 1990-91 season.

-Trail Blazers: Portland had fresh faces in its starting lineup, as Leonard made his first start and guard Evan Turner his second start of the season.
-They were replacements for injured Jusuf Nurkic (ankle) and Maurice Harkless (quad).
-The Blazers hit a season-high nine 3-pointers during the first half.
-Portland begins a five-game road trip Monday at Golden State.
+Trail Blazers: Portland had fresh faces in its starting lineup, as Leonard made his first start and guard Evan Turner his second of the season.
+They were replacements for injured Jusuf Nurkic (ankle) and Maurice Harkless (quad). … The Blazers hit a season-high nine 3-pointers during the first half. … Portland begins a five-game trip Monday at Golden State.

 UP NEXT